 Hi!
 I'm Damien.
-I'm a postdoc at and recent graduate of MIT Philosophy.
+I'm a graduate student here at MIT Philosophy.

 I welcome --- nay, crave --- feedback on my work.
 Don't be a stranger.

 Published Papers"Is Direct Reference Theory Incompatible With Physicalism?" (co-written with Mahrad Almotahari).
 Short answer: no, despite what Thomas Hofweber says.

 Works In Progress"How to be a Quinean and a Bayesian" It is hard to be both a Quinean and a Bayesian.
 For a long time, people have noticed that standard Bayesian update rules, including both classical and Jeffrey conditionalisation, carry implicit, anti-Quinean commitments.
 One might think that what this shows is that the Quinean needs to find some other, yet more recherché updating rule.
 But, if a recent argument due to David Chalmers works, it is hard to see how any update rule can be both a) made to fit with the Bayesian framework and b) friendly to Quinean epistemology.
 In this paper, I propose a way of reconciling Quinean holism, and skepticism concerning the a priori, with Bayesianism.
 Rather than messing with the update rule, I will propose a novel way of interpreting the Bayesian framework.
 This will involve thinking of certain Bayesian ideas, such as the distinction between irrationality and ignorance, as relative, rather than absolute.
 The final picture is a version of what Daniel Greco calls 'contextualist foundationalism'.
 As such, it is a third way between the coherentism suggested by a straightforward interpretation of Quine, and the (absolute) foundationalism suggested by a straightforward interpretation of the Bayesian framework.